Best Tank Size for Arowana

 Safety-Proofing Your Home for Arowana

-Safety-proofing for Arowana is an ongoing process, not a one-time task.
+Safety-proofing for Arowana is an ongoing process, not an one-time task.
 Start with the critical hazards: toxic household plants (over 700 common plants are toxic to fish), accessible medications (even a single dropped pill can be dangerous), and unsecured cleaning chemicals.
 For a 250+ gallons minimum fish like Arowana, pay special attention to items at their height level that could be pulled down, heavy objects that could fall, and access to countertops or high shelves.
 Electrical cords should be covered or routed out of reach.
 Recheck safety measures every season as household items shift and new hazards emerge.
 Regular safety audits of your Arowana's environment every few months catch new hazards as household items and arrangements change over time.

 Seasonal Habitat Adjustments for Arowana

 Your Arowana's habitat needs shift with the seasons.
 In warmer months, a 250+ gallons minimum fish needs cooling options: frozen treats, cooling mats, and increased air circulation around the aquarium.
 Never leave Arowana in unventilated spaces during heat.
-Winter preparation includes draft-proofing the aquarium, adding extra bedding for warmth, and ensuring heating elements are pet-safe and thermostatically controlled.
-Transitional seasons require attention to indoor air quality—spring allergens and autumn mold can affect Arowana's respiratory health.
+Winter preparation includes draft-proofing the aquarium, adding extra substrate for warmth, and ensuring heating elements are pet-safe and thermostatically controlled.
+Transitional seasons require attention to indoor air quality—spring water quality changes and autumn mold can affect Arowana's respiratory health.
 Adjust swimming space routines seasonally, bringing more enrichment indoors when outdoor conditions are unfavorable for this species.
 These seasonal adjustments, while modest in effort, make a measurable difference in your Arowana's comfort and health across their 15-20+ years lifespan.